Accelerating Federated Learning with a Global Biased Optimiser: Experiments

-\textbf{Choice of optimiser:} As shown in Figure 1, there was also no universally-best optimiser for each dataset and adaptive-FL algorithm, as is seen in centralised training \cite{DescendValley}.
-For example, the fastest convergence for Shakespeare was seen with SGDm, whereas for Sent140 it was RMSProp and Adam, while SGDm provided little/no improvement compared to FedAvg.
+In both scenarios for Sent140, SGDm provided little improvement compared to FedAvg.
 The gradients computed in the Sent140 task are sparse (due to very sparse features).
-Adaptive learning-rate methods like RMSProp and Adam are known to provide good convergence speed for sparse-gradient tasks \cite{ConvergeAdaptGradNonconvex}, whereas the very noisy convergence of SGDm is due to the learning rate having to be set very large for this task ($\eta = 10$) to get anything but very slow convergence.
-The other 3 tasks, on the other hand, do not have sparse features, and RMSProp performed largely the worst for these tasks.
-Therefore, these results suggest that when choosing an adaptive FL optimiser, a good initial choice of optimiser is the one that works best on the task in the standard centralised setting.
+Adaptive learning-rate methods like RMSProp and Adam are known to provide good convergence rates for sparse-gradient tasks \cite{ConvergeAdaptGradNonconvex}, whereas the very noisy convergence of SGDm is due to the learning rate having to be set very large for this task (see hyperparameter table in code repository).
+For the $K = 50$ scenario, the learning rate could be set lower, resulting in slightly less erratic convergence and narrower confidence intervals.

+On the other hand, the rest of the tasks do not have sparse features, and RMSProp performed largely the worst.
+Therefore, these results suggest that when choosing an adaptive-FL optimiser, a good initial choice of optimiser is the one that works best on the task in the standard centralised setting.
 Also, as shown in Table 2, optimiser choice impacts the communication cost of FedGBO, MFL and Mimelite: for RMSProp and SGDm, the total download cost is doubled, and tripled for Adam.
+The relationship between convergence speed gain due to optimiser choice and increased communication cost represents another design consideration for FL engineers. \\